MSP-1 Specification

 1. Purpose

-- Apply appropriate parsing and weighting rules.
+- Apply appropriate interpretation, grouping, and reasoning.

 2. Normative definition